 Is budget cycling gear always bad?

-What should I always buy premium?
+What cycling gear should always be premium?

 Can beginners get by with budget gear?